 the purchaser cannot be denied the Input Tax Credit.

-In the case of Infiniti Wholesale Limited, the Madras High Court concluded that:
+In the case of Infiniti Wholesale Limited, the Madras High Court

 - When the purchaser can prove that he has paid the due tax for the purchases, the liability has to be fastened on the seller and not on the purchaser (when the seller has not deposited the due tax).